-Have you ever wondered why some people are successful or that some people seem so focused in where they want to be in life?
-Well a big part of succeeding in life is to know exactly what you want and taking continuous action towards achieving it.
+Goal setting is an integral part of successful lives.
+Have you ever wondered why some people are successful or that some people seem so focused on where they want to be in life?
+Well, a big part of succeeding in life is to know exactly what you want to achieve and taking continuous action towards achieving it.
 Unfortunately, most people do not know what they want.
 They seem quite clear about what they do not want in life but they certainly do not know what they want.
 This is a big oversight on their part.
 If you want to succeed in life you have to know exactly what you want.
 If you are vague and unsure about what you want you will likely be unhappy and unsuccessful in life.

 “All successful people have a goal.
 No one can get anywhere unless he knows where he wants to go and what he wants to be or do.”– Norman Vincent Peale

 The reality is that if we do not set goals and set our priorities in life, we are going to wake up one day and realize that we have not accomplished much in life.
-Without goals, we wander aimlessly through life.
+Without goals, every day we wander aimlessly through life not reaching the goals we want to achieve.
 The truth is we are always going to be busy and if we do not prioritize our actions we may find that at the end of the day we have nothing to show.
 Do not mistake being busy with being productive.
 You can be busy every day and not accomplish much.

-Something magical happens when we set goals.
+Something magical happens when we start goal setting.
 Goals focus attention on goal-relevant activities and away from goal-irrelevant activities.
-When we have a goal, we focus our time, energy, and talent on what we want to accomplish instead of squandering our lives away.
+When we set a goal, we focus our time, energy, and talent on what we want to accomplish instead of squandering our lives away.
 The next time you are about to do something, ask yourself, “Does it move me closer or move me away from my goal?”
 Make sure you minimize the activities that move you away from your goal and embrace activities that get you going towards your ultimatum.

 Make sure you plan your future.
 If you fail to plan, you plan to fail.
 Do not wake up one day and regret that life has gone by you.
 Goal setting is the vehicle that can transform your life from a mediocre one to a rewarding one.
 Take action now and set your goals to live a fulfilling life.